-Larry has a B.Sc.
+Lawrence has a B.Sc.
 (Victoria) and M.Sc.
 (Queen’s) in Computer Science.
-After working for six years as a software, robotics, and distance-education research assistant at the Royal Military College of Canada, Larry completed a Master of Space Studies degree at the International Space University in Strasbourg, France.
+After working for six years as a software, robotics, and distance-education research assistant at the Royal Military College of Canada, Lawrence completed a Master of Space Studies degree at the International Space University in Strasbourg, France.

-In 2009, Larry created Geocentrix Technologies, to begin working as a consultant to other space-mission and high-tech companies.
-Larry is also the lead manager/organiser of the Canadian Satellite Design Challenge, a Canada-wide competition for teams of university students to design and build a small “cube-sat” satellite.
+In 2009, Lawrence created Geocentrix Technologies, to begin working as a consultant to other space-mission and high-tech companies.
+Lawrence is also the lead manager/organiser of the Canadian Satellite Design Challenge, a Canada-wide competition for teams of university students to design and build a small “cube-sat” satellite.

 Lawrence is married with two young daughters, and if he has any spare time he enjoys golf, cycling, scuba diving, hiking, and playing drums.
 He is also a Director of the Artificial Reef Society of British Columbia, a group which has used six ships and one Boeing 737 airplane in the coastal waters of B.C. to create environmentally- and economically-sustainable "artificial reefs".